nkadel/samba4repo/README.md

 * make build

 Samba 4.10 nad later has strong dependencies on additional components that may or not be built into the current Fedora releases.
 These are in the following submodules:

+* gmp-xxx-srpm
 * libtalloc-xxx-srpm
 * libtdb-xxx-srpm
 * libldb-xxx-srpm